Criminal Justice (associate degree)

 As a Christian university, we offer programs that explore the ways faith intersects with your field of study.
 This means you can gain your criminal justice degree in a supportive, Christian community with small classroom sizes and engaged faculty members who care about you and your goals.

-With an Associate of Arts in criminal justice, you’ll be ready to advance your career and make a difference in the world.
+With an Associate of Science in criminal justice, you’ll be ready to advance your career and make a difference in the world.
 Your degree will position you to transfer into a four-year degree program or to be competitive in roles such as:

 - Law enforcement officer (federal, state, county, municipal agencies)